Papias of Hierapolis: Collection of Writings

 Fragments

-What will shown below are the so-called fragments of Papias.
+What are shown below are the so-called fragments of Papias.
 They are mostly references to him in other writings, with almost nothing written by him personally.
 At least one does not seem to actually be related to him.
-The fact that Eusebius said he provided all the extant works known by Papias further dismisses the relevance of several of the 'fragments' listed below.
+The fact that Eusebius said he provided all the extant works known by Papias further would seem to dismiss the relevance of several of the 'fragments' listed below (like the first sentences in fragment V below).

 Here are claimed fragments from the Ante-Nicene Fathers, Volume I, via ccel: